Mark J. Downey, MD & Alex Cotter, MD

 Compression fractures have previously been such a difficult problem to treat among the elderly.
 We can now address this issue acutely in our office to prevent progressive weakness, debility, depression, and injury from severe back pain.

-Dr. Downey has been performing thoracic and lumbar kyphoplasties, in office, over the course of several years and has been very pleased with the results.
+Dr. Downey and Dr. Cotter has been performing thoracic and lumbar kyphoplasties, in office, over the course of several years and has been very pleased with the results.